 Gut health

-The general advice is to take 1g three times per day, around one hour before a meal.
+The general advice on the recommended glucomannan dosage for weight loss is to take 1g three times per day, around one hour before a meal.

 And if you really want to get the most out of your weight loss plan, it’s best to take glucomannan alongside a healthy diet and regular exercise.
 In fact, studies note that the beneficial effects of glucomannan may be enhanced via diet—namely, eating fewer calories than you burn each day.